manuel-tran/s5cl/README.md

 ![results](img/results.png)

 S5CL unifies fully-supervised, self-supervised, and semi-supervised learning into one single framework.
-In particular, S5CL uses a hierarchy of contrastive losses to extract feature representations from labeled, unlabeled, and pseudo-labeled data.
+In particular, S5CL uses a hierarchy of contrastive losses to extract feature representations from labeled and unlabeled data.

 Evaluations on two public datasets show strong improvements over other fully-supervised and semi-supervised methods in case of sparse labels: On the colon cancer dataset NCT-CRC-HE-100K, the accuracy increases by up to 9%; while on the highly unbalanced leukemia single-cell dataset Munich-AML-Morphology, the F1-score increases by up to 6%.